10 Best mosques in Dubai

 Dubai Jumeirah Mosque| ©Susanne Nilsson

-Jumeirah Mos que is one of the most important and most visited mosques in Dubai.
+The Jumeirah Mos que is one of the most important and most visited mosques in Dubai.
 This is because it is one of the mosques where non-Muslims can enter inside and even take pictures.
 It is located in front of Pal Strip, Jumeirah RD.

 Important information

-• Where is it: It is located in the Jumeirah neighborhood, on Jumeirah Beach Road, near the beach of the same name and the Dubai Zoo.
+• Where is it: it is located in the Jumeirah neighborhood, on Jumeirah Beach Road, near the beach of the same name and the Dubai Zoo.

-• How to get there: Go by metro taking the red line to the nearest stop which is World Trade Center.
-From there you can take a cab or bus as it is a bit far away.
+• How to get there: by metro taking the red line to the nearest stop which is World Trade Center.
+From there you can take a cab or bus, as it is a bit far away.
 The easiest option is to book one of the buses that offer private tours.

-• How long does it take to get there: Approximately 25 minutes.
+• How long does it take to get there: approximately 25 minutes.

-Book your tickets for a tour of Dubai
+Book a guided tour of Dubai

-3. The Great Mosque of Dubai
+3. The Grand Mosque of Dubai

 Grand Mosque of Dubai| ©Guilhem Vellut